Why Does My Business Need a CEO Day and How Do I Structure It?

 How to Actually Protect Your CEO Day

-Rules: phone goes in another room, email stays closed, no client calls get booked during this time, and if someone asks you to meet during your CEO block, the answer is 'I have a standing commitment.'
-You don't have to explain what it is.
-Nobody questions 'I have a standing commitment' — they just find another time.
+Rules: phone goes in another room, email stays closed, no client calls get booked during this block.
+If someone asks you to meet during your CEO time, the answer is "I have a standing commitment."
+Nobody questions a standing commitment — they just find another time.

 Start with 90 minutes if 3 hours feels impossible.
-Do it every Monday morning.
-Or Friday morning.
-Or whatever day gives you the clearest head.
+Do it every Monday or every Friday morning.
 The day matters less than the consistency.
-It's like working out — once a week is infinitely better than planning to do it daily and doing it never.
+Once a week done consistently beats planning to do it daily and doing it never.

 Cheers to your success,